Items

 You may, however, create a collection and its items directly in Coreo if you wish.
 This is often convenient for very simple collections such as ‘yes/no/maybe’ lists.

 If you have an existing collection you wish to update, you can add items to it.
-You can either do this by amending the original source file (e.g. .csv) and re-uploading it, or you can add items directly in Coreo by clicking the “New Item” button .
+You can either do this by amending the original source file (e.g. .csv) and re-uploading it, or you can add items directly into the item list.
+To do so:

 The Structure of Items